What do you need to join BSV Belsen?

 §20 Extraordinary General Meeting

-Extraordinary general meetings take place:
+Extraordinary general meetings will be held:

 §21 Rules of Procedure of the General Meeting

-§22 Duties of the members
+§22 Duties of Members

 §23 Auditors